 I also make these naan bread in the shape of a wrap sometimes.
 Check out this instragram video below.

 I also make wraps with the naan bread recipe.
 So happy with this #paleo alternative for #bread.
 It does curb away any bread craving http://www.rodysheartycorner.com/garlic-naan-bread/ . . . #vegan #veganfoodshare #naan #cleaneating #alternative #food #foodblogger #nomnom #homemade #glutenfree #grainfree #healthy #alternative #eatthisnotthat #eatingforabs #eatclean #fitnessfood #instarecipe

 - 1 large clove garlic minced (or 2 small)

 - ½ cup coconut milk (carton milk works fine)

 - 1 teaspoon coconut oil

 - Combine the tapioca flour, ground almonds, minced garlic and rosemary.
-Mix well with an egg whisk.
-Best if the garlic is minced with a garlic press.
+Mix well with an egg whisk to form a batter.
+It is best to mince the garlic with a garlic press.

 - Add in the coconut milk (or any other milk of your choice) and whisk well.
 Make sure you leave no lumps.

-- Pour in some of the mixture directly from the mixing bowl into the hot pan.
+- Pour in all the batter for a wrap, or 1/4 cup batter each time for small naan, directly from the mixing bowl into the hot pan.
 You can use the back of a spoon to flatten out the batter.
 Allow a few minutes for the naan to cook from one side before flipping over.
-Keep on flipping the naan until the batter is cooked through and some browning takes place on each side.
+Keep on flipping the naan until the batter is cooks through and some browning takes place on each side.
 Some puffing up can occur with each naan.

 - Repeat this process until all batter is used up.
-I had 5 small naan breads but you can make 2 large naans instead, with the same amount of batter.
+I had 5 small naan bread but you can make 2 large naans instead, with the same amount of batter.